✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 • Death Benefit by way of Widow's/Widower's/Surviving Civil Partner's or Dependent Parents' Pension (under the Occupational Injuries Scheme)

-4. What Will You Be Asked when Applying for Paternity Benefit?
+4. What Will Your Employees Be Asked When Applying for Paternity Benefit?

-When filling out the application forms for Paternity Benefit, you will be asked questions on the following:
+When filling out the application forms for Paternity Benefit, employees may be asked:

-• Spouse/Partner/Cohabitant Questions: Questions about the expectant mother/your spouse/partner/cohabitant, their employment status, and the expectant child.
+• Spouse/Partner/Cohabitant Questions: This includes questions about the child's expectant mother (spouse/partner/cohabitant), their employment status, and the expectant child.

-Employee benefits like Paternity Benefit support employees who require leave for a continuous period of time to care for their newborn children.
+Paternity Benefit supports employees who require leave for a continuous period to look after their newborn children.

-But they also require a robust health insurance plan to consult doctors, receive check-ups, and provide care for their children at home and the hospital.
+However, employees also require robust private health insurance to consult doctors, receive check-ups, etc.

-Employers can set up insurance plans based on their budget, while employees can pick the benefits the need.
+Kota helps employers manage employee benefits by providing valuable benefit management packages.
+You can set up health insurance and pension plans based on your budget, while employees can pick the benefits they need.

-So why not join Kota to give your employees complete control over their health insurance benefits?
+So why not join Kota to give your employees complete control over their benefits?

 Article written by